devbathaniotpless/otpless-react-native-demo/README.md

   params: {
     cid: 'HRIRBIIKXMKEOTDDA8VV4HP2V24454X8', // Add your CID value provided from the dashboard
-    uxmode: 'anf', // Add this code to enable autoclick mode },
+    uxmode: 'anf', // Add this code to enable autoclick mode
+    appId: 'BXNT2846KMQM00BIJ0Y0', //Add your appId value provided from the dashboard },
 };